Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202311/index.md

 module load cpe/22.12
 ```

-**As discussed above this currently does not work with `PrgEnv-cray`.**
+**Update November 13, 2023: This now also works again for `PrgEnv-cray`.**

 In the coming weeks, LUST will work on a set of base libraries and additional EasyBuild
 recipes for work with the 23.09 release of the Cray PE.
+However, as Clang 16, on which
+the new version of the Cray compilers is based, is a lot more strict about language compliance,
+rebuilding the software stack is not a smooth process.

 The 23.09 version of the Cray PE should also be fully compatible with the next LTS release
 of the Cray OS and management software distribution except that at that time a newer version